Parallels/packer-examples/windows/README.md

 ## Autounattend.xml and the Windows Answer File

 The Windows Answer File is used to automate the installation of Windows.
-It is a XML file that is used by Windows Setup to configure the installation.
+It is an XML file that is used by Windows Setup to configure the installation.
 It can be used to automate the installation of Windows, but it can also be used to configure the Windows installation.
 This is done by adding the configuration to the `autounattend.xml` file.
 This file is then used by Windows Setup to configure the installation.

-We have a ready to use `unattended.iso` that contains this plus all the required bits to install Windows 11 on ARM.
+We have a ready-to-use `unattended.iso` that contains this plus all the required bits to install Windows 11 on ARM.
 If you want to further customize this for example the default user, you can use the `autounattend.xml` file in this repository in `scripts/windows/answer_files` as a starting point and add your own configuration to it.
 You will need to generate a new `unattended.iso` file.
 This can be done by running the following command:

 ```bash
 $ hdiutil makehybrid -iso -joliet -o unattended.iso ./answer_files